Topl/tips/TIP-0003/README.md

 The minting of a group constructor token requires to burn a certain amount of LVLs and to provide the policy that describes the group.
 This requires the submission of a minting transaction to the node.
 To support this kind of transactions, the following validations need to be performed on the transaction:

-- *Check Moving Constructor Tokens:* Let `GI1` be a group identifier, then the number of Group Constructor Tokens with group identifier `GI1` in the input is equal to the number of the number of Group Constructor Tokens with identifier `GI1` in the output.
+- *Check Moving Constructor Tokens:* Let $g$ be a group identifier, then the number of Group Constructor Tokens with group identifier $g$ in the input is equal to the number of the number of Group Constructor Tokens with identifier $g$ in the output.
-- *Check Minting Constructor Tokens:* Let `GI1` be a group identifier and `GP1` the policy whose digest is equal to `GI1`, all of the following statements are true:
+- *Check Minting Constructor Tokens:* Let $g$ be a group identifier and $p$ the group policy whose digest is equal to $g$, a transaction is valid only if the all of the following statements are true:
-  - The policy `GP1` is attached to the transaction.
+  - The policy $p$ is attached to the transaction.
-  - The number of group constructor tokens with identifier `GI1` in the output of the transaction is strictly bigger than 0.
+  - The number of group constructor tokens with identifier $g$ in the output of the transaction is strictly bigger than 0.
-  - The registration UTXO referenced in `GP1` is present in the inputs and contains LVLs.
+  - The registration UTXO referenced in $p$ is present in the inputs and contains LVLs.

 #### Minting of Series Constructor Tokens

 The minting of a series constructor token requires to burn a certain amount of LVLs and to provide te policy that describes the series.
 This requires the submission of a minting transaction to the node.
 To support this kind of transactions, the following validations need to be performed on the transaction:

-- *Check Moving Series Tokens:* Let `SI1` be a series identifier, then the number of Series Constructor Tokens with group identifier `SI1` in the input is equal to the number of the number of Series Constructor Tokens with identifier `SI1` in the output.
+- *Check Moving Series Tokens:* Let $s$ be a series identifier, then the number of Series Constructor Tokens with group identifier $s$ in the input is equal to the number of the number of Series Constructor Tokens with identifier $s$ in the output.
-- *Check Minting Constructor Tokens:* Let `SI1` be a series identifier and `SP1` the policy whose digest is equal to `SI1`, all of the following statements are true:
+- *Check Minting Constructor Tokens:* Let $s$ be a series identifier and $p$ the series policy whose digest is equal to $s$, all of the following statements are true:
-  - The policy `SP1` is attached to the transaction.
+  - The policy $p$ is attached to the transaction.
-  - The number of series constructor tokens with identifier `SI1` in the output of the transaction is strictly bigger than 0.
+  - The number of series constructor tokens with identifier $s$ in the output of the transaction is strictly bigger than 0.
-  - The registration UTXO referenced in `SP1` is present in the inputs and contains LVLs.
+  - The registration UTXO referenced in $p$ is present in the inputs and contains LVLs.

 #### Minting of an Asset Token

 The minting of an asset requires to use one group and one series constructor token.
 This requires the submission of a minting transaction to the node.
 To support this kind of transactions, the following validations need to be performed on the transaction.

-- *Check Minting of Asset Tokens:* Let $AMS_0$ ... $AMS_{n-1}$ be the $n$ Asset Minting Statement to mint $m_0$, $m_1$, ..., $m_{n-1}$  tokens with identifier  (`GI1` ,`SI1`) , all of the following statements are true:
+- *Check Minting of Asset Tokens:* Let $A_0$ ... $A_{n-1}$ be the $n$ Asset Minting Statements to mint $m_0$, $m_1$, ..., $m_{n-1}$  tokens with identifier  ($g$, $s$) , all of the following statements are true:

-  - All Asset Minting Statement $AMS_0$ ... $AMS_{n-1}$  are attached to the transaction.
+  - All Asset Minting Statements $A_0$ ... $A_{n-1}$  are attached to the transaction.

-  - Let $in$ be the number of assets with identifier (`GI1` ,`SI1`) in the input and $out$  number of assets with identifier (`GI1` ,`SI1`) in the output, then:
+  - Let $in$ be the number of assets with identifier ($g$ ,$s$) in the input and $out$  number of assets with identifier ($g$ ,$s$) in the output, then:
-    $$in + \sum_{i = 1}^{n - 1} m_i = out$$
+    $$

-  - For each $AMS_i$, all UTXOs referenced are unique.
+    in + \sum_{i = 1}^{n - 1} m_i = out

-  - For each $AMS_i$, the token supply specified in the referenced series is equal to the quantity attribute in $AMS_i$.
+    $$

-  - Let $gin$ be the total number of group constructor tokens with identifier `GI1` in the input, $gout$ the total number of group constructor tokens with identifier `G1` in the output, and $burned$ the number of $AMS_i$ where the referenced series specifies a token supply then we have:
+  - For all $A_i$, all UTXOs referenced are unique.

-    $$gin - burned = gout$$
+  - For all $A_i$, the token supply specified in the referenced series is equal to the quantity attribute in $A_i$.

-  - Let $sin$ be the total number of series constructor tokens with identifier `SI1` in the input, $sout$ the total number of series constructor tokens with identifier `S1` in the output, and $burned$ the number of $AMS_i$ where the referenced series specifies a token supply, then we have:
+  - Let $sin$ be the total number of series constructor tokens with identifier $s$ in the input, $sout$ the total number of series constructor tokens with identifier $s$ in the output, and $burned$ the number of $A_i$ where the referenced series specifies a token supply, then we have:

     $$sin - burned = sout$$